openaire/guidelines-literature-repositories/docs/field_contributor.rst

 Attribute contributorType (M)
 -----------------------------

-The type of contributor of the resource (occurence: 1).
+The type of contributor of the resource (occurrence: 1).
 Mandatory if *contributor* is used.

 *Controlled list values*